API References

 julia> seq = ["To","be","or","not"]

-julia> a = everygram(seq,min_len=1, max_len=-1)
+julia> a = everygram(seq, min_len=1, max_len=-1)

-10-element Array{Any,1}:
+10-element Vector{Any}:

 "or"